It is said that the journey of a thousand miles… begins with a single footstep.

 Jennifer Rothschild (2002)

-A humorous style to bring home in a very real way how we can find joy in whatever circumstance we are in.
+A humorous style to bring home in very real way how we can find joy in whatever circumstance we are in.

 Stress Is A Choice